Galgamins/QWEST/README.md

 Cycle through all the tabs
  - Load Preset again (now it will stick)

+#### True Directional Movement
+- Target Lock
+  - Toggle Target Lock: Set a hotkey to this if you want to have a target lock in third person!

 #### Wildcat (EnaiRim)
 - Disable Injuries: Enabled
 - Allow Wildcat to manage difficulty: Enabled